Doctors' Day: India lauds its brave doctors' contribution in fight against COVID-19 pandemic

 Nisha Mohan, a doctor and Project Medical Referent of the Doctors Without Borders COVID-19 treatment centre, said wearing PPEs for long hours and work exertion is causing many healthcare workers body aches and headaches.
 "Another issue faced by the medical staff is the personal struggle for them to stay safe and the fact that they are away from their families," she said.

 The theme of this year's Doctors Day is “Lessen the mortality of COVID 19”, according to the Indian Medical Association.
-The country has reported 5.85 lakh cases and over 18,000 deaths so far.
+The country has reported 5.85 lakh cases and 17,400 deaths so far.

 Indian cricket team captain Virat Kohli said that not just on July 1 but everyday "we should celebrate the spirit of our doctors and health care workers".
 "Thank you for your commitment towards helping so many people.
 I salute your spirit and dedication. #NationalDoctorsDay," he tweeted.